niujuxin/ReChisel/README.md

 ### Ensuring Verilog Compatibility

-A key challenge is ensuring that the Verilog generated from Chisel is compatible with the provided Verilog testbenches.
-Standard Chisel practices can introduce incompatibilities (e.g., I/O port naming, implicit clock/reset signals).
-To address this, we instruct the LLM to follow specific coding patterns.
+The SBT compiler compiles Chisel code into Verilog code.
+The Verilog code is then tested on the benchmark; if the Verilog code passes the tests, the Chisel code is considered correct.
+However, compiling Chisel code with the SBT compiler can lead to some compatibility issues.

 1.  **No I/O Bundles:**
     *   **Problem:** Using a `Bundle` for I/O ports causes the Chisel compiler to add a prefix (e.g., `io_`) to all port names, breaking the testbench.